code-matt/gabby_voice_assistant/README.md

 <p>My idea is to expand this and use IBM watson image recognition as well
 as knowledge,walfram alpha etc etc...
-The idea is that a user logs in and over time as they as questions and tell gabby things, grows and builds connections personalized to that user.
+The idea is that a user logs in and over time as they ask questions and tell gabby things, grows and builds connections personalized to that user.
 Also started experimenting with personalized actions.. right now Gabby can click a mouse lol.</p>